MystenLabs/sui/doc/book/src/basics/transfer.md

 # Transfer

-To make object freely transferable, use a combination of `key` and `store` abilities.
+To make an object freely transferable, use a combination of `key` and `store` abilities.

 ```move
 {{#include ../../examples/sources/basics/transfer.move:4:}}